 The dropdown/search menu on the right side of the visualization (below the group selector) allows specific local basins to be selected.
 Markers can be toggled on or off.
 It is also possible to highlight specific markers on the visualization by clicking on them once (multiple markers can be selected in this way).
 Re-click on a selected marker to deselect the specific marker.

 The visualization defaults to not show tracers.
 Tracers can be toggled on, which will result in a line showing the path of a marker as it moves through time.
 Tracers can be overwhelming for a large number of markers; therefore, consider using only when specific basins or markers are selected.

 The time slider at the bottom of the visualization is interactive.
-Drag the slider to move the visualization across points in time(*), or use the controls located below the time slider to play, pause, replay the visualization, or move the visualization forward/backward a day in the year.
+Drag the slider to move the visualization across points in time, or use the controls located below the time slider to play, pause, replay the visualization, or move the visualization forward/backward a day in the year.
 Moving the slider across time too quickly will reflect in the tracers that track the data, and may result in unexpected behavior through the display of the tracers.
 Clicking anywhere on the time scale will reposition the animation at that day.
 A vertical jump in the animation corresponds to a snowstorm that immediately increases the absolute and relative magnitude of snowpack.
 The position of markers tends to settle down in summer given that little additional accumulation occurs.

 Click and drag the Speed slider to change the speed at which the visualization will play.

-The input data for the visualization can be seen from by clicking on the Data tab.
-The source of data is listed in the Sources tab.
+The input data for the visualization can be viewed by clicking on the Data tab.
+The comma-separated-value input file can also be downloaded.

 This visualization uses a template based on the Open Water Foundation variant of the "Gapminder" tool.